douglasgreen/news/2025/05/02/en.md

 ## Arts & Entertainment

+### Thunderbolts Post-Credits Scene Sets Stage for 'Avengers: Doomsday' with Fantastic Four Reveal

+In a pivotal moment for the Marvel Cinematic Universe, the post-credits scene of Thunderbolts introduces a significant development: the arrival of the Fantastic Four.
+As the newly formed "New Avengers"—comprising Yelena Belova, Bucky Barnes, Red Guardian, Ghost, Taskmaster, and John Walker—settle into their base at the former Stark Tower, they witness a spacecraft emblazoned with a prominent "4" entering Earth's atmosphere, signaling the integration of Marvel's First Family into the broader narrative.
+Director Jake Schreier revealed that this scene was filmed on the set of the upcoming Avengers: Doomsday, hinting at the interconnectedness of future MCU storylines.
+The scene also teases internal conflicts, as Sam Wilson challenges the team's use of the "Avengers" name, and introduces the powerful character Bob Reynolds, aka Sentry, whose unstable psyche and immense power could have far-reaching implications.
+These developments set the stage for upcoming films, including Fantastic Four: First Steps (July 25, 2025) and Avengers: Doomsday (May 1, 2026), promising a new era of alliances and challenges within the MCU.

 ## Sports & Games

 ## Technology & Media

+### Microsoft Embraces Passwordless Future: New Accounts Default to Passkeys

+In a significant shift towards enhanced digital security, Microsoft has announced that all new Microsoft accounts will now be "passwordless by default."
+This means that users creating new accounts will no longer be prompted to set up traditional passwords.
+Instead, they will utilize more secure authentication methods such as passkeys, biometric verification (like facial recognition or fingerprints), and security keys.
+Passkeys, based on WebAuthn technology, employ cryptographic key pairs—one stored on the user's device and the other with the service provider—ensuring a higher level of security against phishing and brute-force attacks.
+Microsoft reports that passkey sign-ins boast a 98% success rate, significantly higher than the 32% success rate for password-based logins.
+This move aligns with a broader industry trend, as major tech companies like Apple and Google have also adopted passkeys, signaling a collective move towards a more secure, passwordless digital future.

 ### Public Broadcasting at a Crossroads: Federal Funding for NPR and PBS Terminated